dagger/dagger/mockup.md

     EXPR may be any valid CUE expression.
 The expression is evaluated against the environment state, and written to standard output.

-    -f,--format cue|json|yaml|text    Specify output format (default: cue) -i,--import PACKAGE               Specify cue packages to import when evaluating the query
+    -v,--version                      Query a specific version of the environment (default: last known version) -f,--format cue|json|yaml|text    Specify output format (default: cue) -i,--import PACKAGE               Specify cue packages to import when evaluating the query